Note: the offers mentioned below are subject to change at any time and some may no longer be available.

 If you decide to for both Sapphire sign-up bonuses, once the two year limit has passed, you can “downgrade” your first Sapphire card to a second Freedom to boost your rotating quarterly 5% bonus ceiling to $3000.

 There are numerous benefits from the Ultimate Rewards cards that we outline in depth in our individual card coverage, but here are the highlights:

 If you have the Sapphire Preferred, you can invoke your benefit for a 12+ hour delay, or any interruption requiring an unplanned overnight stay.
 On the Reserve, that threshold drops to six hours.
 Both cards will reimburse up to $500 in reasonable expenses for the cardholder, the cardholder’s spouse or domestic partner, and any dependent children under age 22.
 Finally, the delay must leave you stranded away from home, so you can’t expense meals in your hometown if your outgoing flight gets delayed overnight.

 A $100 credit to cover the application fees of Global Entry or TSA Pre✓, Priority Pass Select Membership which gets you in the door of more than 1000 airport lounges, elite status at multiple car rental services, and more from the Sapphire Preferred.

 Cell phone protection from the Ink Preferred, which covers three claims/year of up to $600 in damage with a $100 deductible per claim, including phones of your employees.

-The Chase Sapphire Reserve has an annual fee of $450 that’s immediately chopped down by a $300 travel credit that applies to everything you can think of.
+The Chase Sapphire Reserve has an annual fee of $450 that’s immediately chopped down by an annual $300 travel credit that applies to every travel related expense you can think of.